-What Typically Factors that Prevent Strategy Execution?
+What Factors Typically Prevent Strategy Execution?

-Three Top Factors that Prevent Strategy Execution
+The Top Three Factors That Prevent Strategy Execution

 From our twenty-plus years of experience of strategic clarity facilitation, the broken implementation path can often be due to three basic factors: